Towards Brill-Noether Theory for Spectral Curves: Introduction

-Section \ref{section:equations} is an intermezzo giving examples of canonical covers and their equations in low genus.
+The last section gives examples of canonical covers and their equations in low genus.
 As a highlight we construct equations of canonical covers $\tilde{C}$ of genus $7$ with gonality $4$ and $5$ respectively.
 This serves as an illustration how to make our Higgs bundle approach explicit in some cases.

-In Section \ref{section:rat_base} we deal with spectral covers $ \psi: C \rightarrow \PP^1$ over the projective line.
-Because all vector bundles on $\PP^1$ split as sums of line bundles we can say a lot about their Brill-Noether theory.
-It is natural to reason about the following splitting loci:

-The splitting type $(e,m)$ encodes the twists $e_j$ and multiplicities $m_j$.
-They stratify the classical Brill-Noether loci further.
-We prove the following statement about these loci: \begin{theorem} Let $(s_1,\ldots,s_n)$ be a general element of $\bigoplus_{i=1}^n H^0(\OO_{\PP^1}(ik))$ and denote by $C$ the associated spectral curve.
-Then

-holds for a splitting type $(e,m)$ if the splitting locus is non-empty.
-Furthermore the splitting loci are smooth.